JizongL/jizongL.github.io/_posts/2015-08-28-class-discussion.md

 A renal biopsy was performed and revealed large numbers of eosinophilic lamellated casts in the renal tubules.
 The tubular cells were markedly atrophic and contained hyaline droplets and some crystalline material.
 The glomeruli appeared normal, yet they were surrounded by interstitial fibrosis as a result of tubular destruction.
 The patient received supportive therapy including local radiation therapy to relieve pain.
 He experienced repeated bouts of respiratory infection with Streptococcus pneumoniae.
 After reaching a diagnosis, cytotoxic therapy was instituted, yet the patient died within 12 months of diagnosis.

+cd 138 is specific for plasma cells cd 19 is B cell marker kappa or lambda restricted

 ### 1. What information provided above is of the greatest assistance in reaching a diagnosis of plasma cell 	(multiple) myeloma in this patient?

 ### 2. Why did this patient present with severe back pain?
 It is due to pathologic fractures.
 Pathologic fractures of vertebrae may lead to spinal cord impingement, an oncologic emergency.